Frequently Asked Questions

 Can I pursue a formal process for something that happened to my friend?

 No. You can let us know about something that happened to a friend, but only the person who experienced the conduct, known as the impacted party, can choose to pursue a formal process or any other response to this concern.
-Experiencing misconduct can be deeply disempowering, and we want the person who experienced it to maintain control over what does or does not happen next.The best way to support an impacted person is to make sure that you are supporting their decisions, even if those are not the choices you feel you might have made in that situation.
+The best way to support an impacted person is to make sure that you are supporting their decisions, even if those are not the choices you would make in that situation.

 Why does my faculty member/coach/supervisor have to share what I told them with OEO?

 Every faculty and staff member at Emerson, except for those explicitly designated as a confidential resource, are considered responsible reporters.
 If they learn about an incident of discrimination, harassment, or sexual violence, they are required to share what they learn with OEO.
-This allows Emerson to take steps to make sure the impacted party is getting the support they need and to make sure they know about their options for addressing the misconduct.
+This allows Emerson to take steps to make sure the impacted party is getting the support they need and to make sure they know about their options for addressing the conduct.
 Remember that you can decide whether or not you wish to engage with OEO, even if a matter has already been reported to our office.

 Can an investigation against me happen without me knowing about it?